Rome to Venice, Venice to Rome. Let’s go!

 We thought one day was enough for Cinque Terre, but definitely stay longer if you don’t want to rush things!

 Instead of catching a train, we took a blablacar to Pisa.
-It was €8 per person and on the way, the driver pointed out the Tuscany vineyards, which were extremely beautiful.
+It was €8 per person and on the way, the driver pointed out the Tuscany vineyards, which was extremely beautiful.

 <-Obligatory Pisa pic.